WHO says Congo faces 'very high' risk from Ebola outbreak

 The nightmare scenario is an outbreak in Kinshasa, a crowded city where millions live in unsanitary slums not connected to a sewer system.

+Jeremy Farrar, an infectious disease expert and director of the Wellcome Trust global health charity, said the outbreak had “all the features of something that could turn really nasty”.

+“As more evidence comes in of the separation of cases in space and time, and healthcare workers getting infected, and people attending funerals and then traveling quite big distances - it’s got everything we would worry about,” he told Reuters.

 The WHO statement said there had been 21 suspected, 20 probable and 3 confirmed cases of Ebola between April 4 and May 15, a total of 44 cases, including 15 deaths.
+Mbandaka had three suspected cases in addition to the confirmed case.

 The WHO is sending 7,540 doses of an experimental vaccine to try to stop the outbreak in its tracks, and 4,300 doses have already arrived in Kinshasa.
 It will be used to protect healthworkers and “rings” of contacts around each case.

 The vaccine supplies will be enough to vaccinate 50 rings of 150 people, the WHO said.

-As of 15 May, 527 contacts had been identified and were being followed up and monitored, it said.
+As of 15 May, 527 contacts had been identified and were being followed up and monitored.

+Additional reporting by Kate Kelland in London,; Editing by Matthew Mpoke Bigg